How to assess tobacco use in patients

 The exhaled carbon monoxide (CO) test detects exposure to CO in the last 12-18 hours.
 This can be used to assess smoking status AFTER a quit attempt and used prior to a quit attempt as a motivational tool.
 Higher levels (parts per million) equate with greater inhalation of tobacco smoke assuming the cause is tobacco smoking.
 It must be noted that the exhaled CO test indicates recent exposure to CO and will not indicate smokeless tobacco use and is not a measure of dependency.
 In pregnancy, a CO of 3 ppm has been proposed as an appropriate cut-off for referral to stop smoking services.

-The cotinine test is more specific for nicotine exposure and ay be useful in the context of infrequent waterpipe use or smokeless tobacco use and can also be collected via a urine sample in the case of children who may be exposed to environmental tobacco smoke.
-It is not useful for people who use NRT or e-cigarettes and is a laboratory-based test.
+The cotinine test is more specific for nicotine exposure and may be useful in the context of infrequent waterpipe use or smokeless tobacco use and can also be collected via a urine sample in the case of children who may be exposed to environmental tobacco smoke.
+It is not useful for people who use NRT or e-cigarettes/vapes and is a laboratory-based test.

 You may also be interested in...